NickLFranklin/Pattern/README.md

+About:

     This tool analyzes vulnerabilities in a specific smart contract by leveraging the Flipside Crypto API to filter relevant transaction data from the vast blockchain dataset.

 Key Feature:

     The core of this program lies in the pattern used for input parameters when querying the Flipside Crypto API.

 How to Use:

     Provide the input pattern (JavaScript) from a URL.